Sheikh Sahil

-Sheikh Sahil (born 28 April 2000) is an Indian professional footballer who plays as a midfielder for I-League club Mohammedan, on loan from Indian Super League club Jamshedpur.
+Sheikh Sahil (born 12 November 2002) is an Indian professional footballer who plays as a central midfielder for a Calcutta Football League club, Police AC.

 Club career

 Mohun Bagan

 Sahil started his career at Mohun Bagan academy.
 As a young player he took part various youth tournaments and leagues with Mohun Bagan.
 He also played in the U-16 I-League as a part of Mohun Bagan youth team.
 He first came on limelight in youth development league organised by IFA and Zee Bangla, though his team was the runners up in the tournament.

 Professional career

-In the tournament, he showed his potentiality and skills and as a result he was signed by the then coach Kibu Vicuna in the senior team on a four-year deal.
+In the tournament, he showed his potent and skills and as a result he was signed by the then coach Kibu Vicuna in the senior team on a four-year deal.
 He was a dependable man in 2019–20 season for Mohun Bagan.
 He won the I-League in the 2019 season for Mohun Bagan.

 He was chosen by Kibu Vicuña for the 2019–20 Calcutta Football League.
 Sahil made his Durand Cup debut on 2 August 2019 against Mohammedan.
 His team won the match 2–0.

-On 30 November 2019, he made his I-League debut against Aizawl as substitute in the second half replacing Britto PM.
+On 30 November 2019, he made his I-League debut against Aizawl as a substitute in the second half, replacing Britto PM.
 He made his full league debut against Gokulam on 16 December; a match that Mohun Bagan would win 2–1.